TonicAI/tonic_validate/README.md

 * **Augmentation precision**: Is the relevant retrieved context in the answer?
 * **Augmentation accuracy**: How much of the retrieved context is in the answer?
 * **Answer consistency (binary)**: Does the answer contain any information that does not come from the retrieved context?
-* **Retrieval k-recall**: For the top k context vectors, where the retrieved context is a subset of the top k context vectors, is the retrieved context all of the relevant context among the top k context vectors for answering the question?

 For the complete definitions of these metrics, see the [RAG metrics reference](https://docs.tonic.ai/validate/rag-metrics/tonic-validate-rag-metrics-reference) section of our documentation or the [RAG metrics reference table](#metrics-reference-table) below.
 To see how these metrics vary with chunk size and number of retrieved context chunks for a simple RAG application, check out this [RAG metrics analysis jupyter notebook](examples/rag_metrics_sweep_analysis.ipynb).